MickiusMousius/Rolio46Keyboard/README.md

 ![CNC 1.0 With travel Case](images/main.png?raw=true "CNC 1.0 With travel Case")

 I will be [opening a store](https://keydio.io) to make it easier for people to make their own Rolio 46.1, all of the required parts and sub assemblies will be available for purchase.
-The main PCBs (AKA receiver boards) will be sold with all of the surface mount components pre-soldered.
+The main PCBs (AKA shield boards) will be sold with all of the surface mount components pre-soldered.

 Tutorial videos on how to do the through hole soldering and final assembly should be available in January 2024 as part of the store launch.